 Hosting and Support

 Since the core business of a training company is offering training, what they need from the LMS vendor is a complete package on hosting and support.
 These two eventually form the backbone of the entire offering as the company needs to be absolutely certain about the reliability and availability of the system along with best-of-class support before they approach their customers.
 Eventually amongst customers, their reputation is at stake and being able to rely on the LMS vendor completely is a MUST.
-Most training companies seem to prefer the vendor host and support the LMS.
+Most training companies seem to prefer the vendor host services like knownhost managed wordpress hosting and support the LMS.

 Talking about Support in particular we have seen that even though we have the capabilities to offer direct support to end users, a few training companies like to keep Level 1 support at their end and then utilize our support as second line.
 This is linked to the requirement on white-labeling (mentioned further in this post) where the company wants to go as a self-sustaining provider to its customers.
 However the LMS vendor needs to set up proper systems and training for the company to provide support.

 Branding of the system